lindseysim/web-common/README.md

 <a name="common-getElementList" href="#common-getElementList">#</a>
 *common*.**getElementList**(*element*) ⇒ `Element[]`

-Given any input, converts it into an array (assumedly of Elements).
-If undefined input, returns an empty array.
-If a `NodeList`, array, or other iterable is provided, converts to an array via `Array.from()`.
-If a `jQuery` object is provided, returns array given by calling [`.get()`](https://api.jquery.com/get/) on it.
-If a string is provided, returns result of `document.querySelectorAll(element)` converted into an array.
-Otherwise, the default behavior is to simply wrap the input object into an array (such that if provided, e.g. an `Element` instance)
+Given an input, converts it into an array of [Elements](https://developer.mozilla.org/en-US/docs/Web/API/Element) (or objects derived from the Element prototype).
+If a NodeList, array, or other iterable is provided, converts to an array via `Array.from()`, then filtering on only elements that are derived from the Element prototype.
+If a `jQuery` object is provided, returns array given by calling [`get()`](https://api.jquery.com/get/) on it.
+If a string is provided, returns result of [`document.querySelectorAll()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll), using the string as the selector, converted into an array.
+Otherwise, wraps it in an array if derived from the Element prototype, or returns an empty array.

 | Param | Type | Description |
 | :--- | :---: | :--- |